Stratio/genai-examples/README.md

 #### *Stratio GenAI Developer Proxy*

 You need access to *Stratio GenAI Developer Proxy* service.
-This service allows you to install the *Stratio GenAI Core* dependency and to access to the services in the Development environment from your local machine.
+This service allows you to install the *Stratio GenAI Core* dependency and to access the services running in the Development environment from your local machine.
 The service is installed by Operations team.
-They will provide you a URL like this `https://genai-developer-proxy-loadbalancer.s000001-genai.k8s.fifteen.labs.stratio.com:8080`.
+They will provide you a URL like this `https://genai-developer-proxy-loadbalancer.your-tenant-genai.yourdomain.com:8080`.

 ####  User certificate